 Upon receiving the product to be tested at Accugen Laboratories, a product extract is made and then exposed to and incubated with the horseshoe crab lysate (LAL).
 The product extract is incubated along with a standard series of the Control Standard Endotoxin (CSE) as the positive control and the unexposed extract fluid as a negative control.
 After the incubation period, the tubes containing the controls and the extract are observed for the presence of the gel clot.
 If it clots, endotoxin is present.
 If no clot is observed, the product is free of endotoxin.

 When using the LAL Endotoxin Gel Clot method, there are two separate types of tests that can be performed on a particular product, a qualtitative or a quantitative assay.

 The quantitative LAL assay endotoxin testing is usually used on liquid products in which a Preliminary Assay and a Validation of a dilution series is performed.
-ALthough not common, the quantitative assay can be performed on devices.
-The Preliminary Assay endotoxin tests for the pH of the product.
+Although not common, the quantitative assay can be performed on devices.
+The Preliminary Assay endotoxin tests the pH of the product.
 The pH must be compatible with the LAL gel clot assay in order for a validation to be performed.